Win/Loss Intelligence Agent

 Why does the Analyst use Opus instead of Sonnet?+

 The Analyst performs deep causal reasoning: reconstructing deal timelines from activity data, identifying causal relationships between sales actions and deal outcomes, classifying 6 factors with evidence citations, and generating strategic lessons and recommendations.
-This requires the reasoning depth of Opus 4.6.
-The Researcher and Formatter use Sonnet 4.6 because research gathering and output formatting are classification-level tasks.
+This requires the reasoning depth of the primary reasoning model.
+The Researcher and Formatter use the analysis model because research gathering and output formatting are classification-level tasks.

 Does it analyze both won and lost deals?+